SanaRinomi/simple-cms/What Are We Doing.md

 ## 16th of September 2020
 We added in the tables we'll need into our code.

+We created a basic authentication class and started adding in register and DB functions.

 ### Explanation on Slugs:
 Slugs make names that work better for URLs.
 Example: Sana Rinomi => sana_rinomi

-We created a basic authentication class and started adding in register and DB functions.
+## 21st of September 2020
+Fleshed out the local auth class (no testing as of right now)

+## 23rd of September 2020
+Test and debug the auth and local auth classes.
+They are now fully functional, allowing for: Registering, Login, Logout, Serialization and Deserialization.